0fficer-sanchez/0fficer-sanchez/README.md

-★ ♉;; birthday — May 7, Sun Taurus // 🍂;; pol/eng ! // ❤️‍🩹;; selectively verbal irl (ASD + ADHD) // ⭐;; communist ★
+★ ♉;; May 7 , Sun Taurus // 🌘;; pol/eng ! // ❤️‍🩹;; AuDHD haver // ⭐;; communist ★

 ![shedletsky-forsaken](https://github.com/user-attachments/assets/8f86d775-e0a7-4628-a007-7413e06a5b87)

-★ ❌;; dni: dbls, most forsaken + regretevator ships, ALL proships, most CH ships. ‼️;; interacting as one of these will result in hostility and / or avoidance. ★
+★ ❌;; dni: dbls , most fandom ships , ALL proships , DW fandom . // ‼️;; interacting as one of these will result in hostility and / or avoidance . // ❓;; more info on strawp . ★

 ![forsaken-roblox-forsaken](https://github.com/user-attachments/assets/f0ec5424-f857-42ce-9afd-81a679b868d9)